 It is extremely difficult to stop taking Klonopin once you have become addicted to it.
 Your body gets used to having its normal dose each day.
 When you do something to interrupt that, it’s common to experience significant side effects.
 This is called going through withdrawal.

 Sometimes people attempt to stop using Klonopin on their own.
 They assume that the medication is safe because it’s prescribed by a doctor.
 What they don’t realize is that their bodies and their minds have become used to it.
 When they stop, they don’t understand the symptoms that result.
+Benzodiazepines are particularly risky to withdraw from on your own as they can cause delirium tremens.
+It’s important to have professional benzo withdrawal help which includes rehab.
 What usually happens is that people relapse and they go back to taking it.
 That’s the only way that they can get the withdrawal symptoms to stop.

 Unfortunately, it’s possible to overdose on Klonopin if you suffer from a relapse.
 We’ll talk more about what that means in just a moment.